 Claremont Institute for Economic Policy Studies

-The Claremont Institute for Economic Policy Studies is the research arm of the economics and political economy programs at Claremont Graduate University.
+The Claremont Institute for Economic Policy Studies is the research arm of the programs in International Money & Finance, International Economic & Development Policy, Global Commerce & Finance, and International Political Economy at Claremont Graduate University.

 Effects of Terrorist Threat on Support for Democracy Project